vygr/ChrysaLisp/docs/lisp/iteration.md

 They can be acted on as a stack by use of `(push array val ...)` and `(pop array)`.
 These functions act on the array 'in place', existing references to the array are still valid but the contents will be mutated !

+Filtering, with `(filter-array lambda array)`, transforms an array by producing an array of all the elements that pass the filter test function.

 Arrays can be cleared using `(clear array ...)` and the capacity set with `(cap length array ...)`.
 These functions act on the arrays 'in place', existing